mdrezaulkarim38/SalesAndReportingSystem/README.md

 });
 ```

-👉 Change the URL in `.WithOrigins(...)` to match the actual frontend port if it differs from `5173`.
+Change the URL in `.WithOrigins(...)` to match your actual frontend port.

 ---

 ### ✅ Testing the Project

-1. Ensure the backend is running via:
+1. Make sure the backend is running:

    ```bash
    dotnet run
    ```

-2. Ensure the frontend is running via:
+2. Make sure the frontend is running:

    ```bash
    npm run dev
    ```

-3. Open your browser and navigate to:
+3. Visit:

    ```
    http://localhost:5173
    ```

-4. Test the features:
+4. Verify functionality:

    * Load products
    * Make a sale
-   * Observe available stock updates
+   * Stock updates
-   * Ensure success/error notifications are shown properly
+   * Toast notifications (success/error)

 ---